 One of the arguments the alcohol-serving establishment - the defendant in your dram shop personal injury or wrongful death case - will try to make is that the customer who was over-served, and who caused the drunk-driving accident, was so far from the establishment at the time of that accident that you cannot pin his or her intoxication on that establishment.

-This Proximity Defense can be a very difficult one to overcome, so you will need an experienced attorney who can defeat that argument and convince the court that the defendant should be held liable for the role it played in the accident that led to your suffering.
+This Proximity Defense can be a very difficult one to overcome, so you will need an experienced attorney to successfully defeat the argument and convince the court that the defendant should be held liable for the role it played in the accident that led to your suffering.

-This is obviously an extreme example; in the vast majority of drunk-driving cases, the accident takes place very close to the establishment that over-served the intoxicated driver.
-However, it is used to illustrate the point that a skilled defense lawyer will try and use arguments that you never even thought of in order to help his or her client escape responsibility for their negligence.
+This is obviously an extreme example, as, in the vast majority of dram shop cases, the accident takes place very close to the establishment that over-served the intoxicated driver.
+However, it is used to illustrate the point that a skilled defense lawyer will try and use arguments you probably never would have considered to help his or her client escape responsibility for their negligence.

-Based upon the example, it would be reasonable to infer that at time Proximity Defense largely rest on speculation.
-Like a magician’s trick, it takes a bit of truth, that an accident occurred far away or long after a patron left a bar or restaurant, and then allows a juror to fill in the blanks with their imagination; the plaintiff could have stopped here, or must have had another drink there.
-While the Proximity Defense can threaten to undermine, or cast doubt on a plaintiff’s case, it is encountered in almost every dram shop case where it is the least bit plausible.
+Based upon the example, it would be reasonable to infer that at times, the Proximity Defense largely rest on speculation.
+Like a magician's trick, it takes a bit of truth (that an accident occurred far away or long after a patron left a bar or restaurant) and then allows a juror to fill in the blanks with their imagination: the plaintiff could have stopped here, or must have had another drink there.
+While the Proximity Defense can threaten to undermine, or cast doubt on, a plaintiff's case, it is also encountered in almost every dram shop case where it is the least bit plausible.
 This means that an experienced dram shop attorney is well acquainted with the defense and will prepare the case with an eye towards rebutting it.

-How an Experience Dram Shop Attorney Can Help
+How an Experienced Dram Shop Attorney Can Help

-There is no tried and true formula to counter a defendant’s proximity argument; the farther away an accident takes place from the establishment that over-served the drunk driver, the more difficult it will be to win the case.
+There is no tried and true formula for countering a defendant's proximity argument, and the farther away an accident takes place from the establishment that over-served the drunk driver, the more difficult it will be to win the case.
 Again, in order to overcome this argument you will need to have the help of a Texas dram shop lawyer who not only has experience in this type of case, but also a track record of success.
 What an experienced dram shop lawyer will do is investigate and research all of the important elements in your case.
-A proactive approach is necessary when dealing with a defendant’s proximity-based argument.
+A proactive approach is necessary when dealing with a defendant's proximity-based argument.

 For instance, if the defendant argues the way we illustrated in the above San Antonio example, we would search for witnesses who observed the intoxicated driver driving recklessly at points between Houston and San Antonio.
 Additionally, we could have the ECM (Engine Control Module) of the intoxicated driver's car examined, which, in some cases, can prove that the car was running for an extended amount of time, thereby showing that the intoxicated driver did not stop elsewhere to consume alcohol.

-An example of this is if we suppose that a 180 lb. man was served 8 drinks at a bar in one hour.
-After one hour the driver’s BAC would be a .185.
+For example, if we suppose that a 180 lb. man was served 8 drinks at a bar in one hour, after that hour the driver's BAC would be a .185.
 We know this because after 8 drinks, a 180 lb. man would have a .20 BAC, but we then have to subtract .015 for every hour that passes after the first drink.
 Suppose the driver left the bar, obviously intoxicated since he was over 2 time the legal limit for intoxication.
-Now he drives, from Houston to San Antonio as in the previous example.
+Now he drives from Houston to San Antonio, as in the previous example.
 He causes an accident 2 hours later, almost all the way to San Antonio.

 Another hour passes before authorities draw the man's blood.
 Based upon that scenario, we would expect the drunk driver's BAC to be .14 (minus .015 for each hour since the last drink, in this case 3 hours), or almost twice the legal limit.
 If the driver's BAC turns out to be a .14, it would indicate that he did not consume alcohol after leaving the bar.
 If it was significantly higher than that, then it means the driver most likely drank somewhere else after leaving the bar.

-Of course, if the BAC at the time of the accident is what would be expected if the driver did not consume more alcohol on the trip, it tends to blow up the Proximity Defense.
-Essentially, it doesn’t matter how far away the driver is from the bar, because the driver was as intoxicated as would be expected if the bar was the last place where he had a drink.
-To bolster this reasoning many times, a medical expert is called in who can explain the effects of alcohol and how it metabolizes to a jury, in plain, easy-to-understand English.
+Of course, if the BAC at the time of the accident is closer to what would be expected if the driver did not consume more alcohol on the trip, it tends to blow up the Proximity Defense.
+Essentially, it doesn't matter how far away the driver is from the bar, because the driver was as intoxicated as would be expected if the bar was the last place where he had a drink.
+To bolster this reasoning, an attorney can call a medical expert, who can explain the effects of alcohol and how it metabolizes to a jury, in plain English.

-If Proximity Defenses are work like magician’s, allow the audience (in this case the jury) to fill in blank hours with speculation on what may thorough investigations that fill in the timeline of an accident, essentially expose how a trick works and returns the jury to the facts of the case.
+If Proximity Defenses work like magician's tricks, allow the audience (in this case the jury) to fill in blank hours with speculation on what may have happened, a thorough independent investigation that fills in the timeline of an accident, is more like a behind-the-scenes documentary, exposing how a trick works.
+Presenting the results of that investigation returns the jury's focus to the facts of the case and the negligent behavior of the alcohol vendor, allowing them to be held properly accountable.
 That is why investigative skill is just as crucial to successful dram shop attorneys as their skill in litigation.

-If you would like to speak with one of our attorneys to learn more in regard to how we may be able to help, please call Grossman Law Offices at (855) 326-0000 (toll free).
+If you would like to speak with one of our attorneys to learn more about how we may be able to help, please call Grossman Law Offices at (855) 326-0000 (toll free).
 We answer the phone any hour, day or night.